jungyg/TailedCore/README.md

 ln -s {VisA_ABS_DIR} {PROJECT_ABS_DIR}/data/visa
 ```

 Next, specify the arguments the arguments to acquire the noisy long-tailed dataset.
-If "random_tail" is False, "tail_classes" should be specified with the list of tail classes and the number of "tail_classes" should be equal to int(num_classes * "tail_ratio").
+If `random_tail` is False, `tail_classes` should be specified with the list of tail classes and the number of `tail_classes` should be equal to int(num_classes * `tail_ratio`).
 Below are a few examples

 ```
 python generate_noisy_tailed_dataset.py --dataset mvtec --tail_type pareto --random_tail True